Tuition Fee Waiver

-- His or her principle duties considered of active law enforcement service or active fire suppression and prevention**
+- Had principal duties consisting of active law enforcement service or active fire suppression and prevention**

 - Passed away in the performance of active law enforcement, or active fire suppression and prevention duties, or died as a result of an accident or injury incurred in the performance of those duties**

-The surviving spouse or child of contractor, or an employee of a contractor, performing services for a public agency must also:
+The surviving spouse or child of the employee, contractor, or an employee of a contractor, performing services for a public agency must:

 - Be enrolled as an undergraduate student at a UC campus.

-- Based on the student’s current year FAFSA or California Dream Act Application has an annual income, including the value of support received from the parent, that does not exceed the maximum household income and asset level for a Cal Grant B applicant.
+- Have an annual income, including the value of support received from the parent, that does not exceed the maximum household income and asset level for a Cal Grant B applicant.

-- Eligibility is determined annually based on the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application results.
+- Eligibility is determined annually based on the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) data on file.

-If you have additional questions regarding this tuition fee waiver, please contact the Financial Aid and Scholarships Office.
+If you have additional questions regarding this tuition fee waiver, please contact Financial Aid and Scholarships.